Written by Michael VanDerLaan

 The benefits of a wide stance are generally: more “stability” as well as more power.
 But understanding why these things are said can also help understand when you’ve gone too far with it or when a wide stance might not be appropriate.

 The key is that narrowing/widening the stance can very easily be overdone.
-Generally speaking, a wider stance can help a player generate more power by using their legs more and freeing the whole body up to pivot more and make a longer, harder swing without losing balance.
+Generally speaking, a wider stance makes weight transfer easier and can help a player generate more power by using their legs more and freeing the whole body up to pivot more and make a longer, harder swing, resulting in more distance without losing balance.
 Essentially stemming from a more stable base.

 However - imagine, or even try out for yourself - an exaggerated situation where you are almost trying to do a split, and hit a golf ball.
 There is NO power and NO stability in a stance like that.
-Your hips cannot turn, your weight cannot shift from heel toe or from left to right.
+There is no hip turn, your weight cannot shift from heel toe or from left to right.
 It’s completely the opposite of what we hope to achieve when appropriately widening our stance.

 However, done properly, it is ideal for a club like driver.